 Introduction

-Popeye (1980) is a film that is widely, and wrongly, considered to be one of the biggest “flops” of all time at the box office.
-In reality, Popeye actually turned a profit.
+With the recent passing of acclaimed actor Shelly Duvall at the age of 75, we thought this would be a good time to do a deep dive into the making of Popeye (1980).
+It’s a film that is widely, and wrongly, considered to be one of the biggest “flops” of all time at the box office.
+In truth, Popeye turned a profit.
 In this retrospective article, we’ll discuss the behind-the-scenes story of this 1980s cult classic, directed by Robert Altman and starring Robin Williams and Shelley Duvall.

 Annie and Popeye